vedi/knowledge-base/src/documents/android/profile/Profile_Events.html.md

 @Subscribe
 public void onGetContactsFailed(GetContactsFailedEvent getContactsFailedEvent) {
 	// A GetContactsFailedEvent contains the following:
-	// provider         = the provider on which the get contacts process has failed
+	// Provider         = the provider on which the get contacts process has failed
-	// socialActionType = the social action performed
+	// SocialActionType = the social action performed
-	// errorDescription = description of the reason for failure
+	// ErrorDescription = description of the reason for failure
-	// fromStart        = should we reset pagination or request the next page
+	// FromStart        = should we reset pagination or request the next page
-	// payload          = an identification string that you can give when you initiate
+	// Payload          = an identification string that you can give when you initiate
 	//                    the get contacts operation and want to receive back upon failure

 	// ... your game specific implementation here ...